 Whatever you decide to do with that old 401(k), it’s all about one thing: being intentional with your investments.
 Because taking control of your money means knowing what you have, where you have it, and why.

 You may or may not have noticed that we linked to Investopedia.com for some info in this article.
 FYI, Investopedia (“Solicitor”) serves as a solicitor for Ellevest, Inc. (“Ellevest”).
 Solicitor will receive compensation for referring you to Ellevest.
-Solicitor will be paid $3 for each email registration and up to $1,000 when an individual becomes a client.
+Compensation to the Solicitor will be $10 per membership activated.
 You will not be charged any fee or incur any additional costs for being referred to Ellevest by the Solicitor.
 The Solicitor may promote and/or may advertise Ellevest’s investment adviser services.
 Ellevest and the Solicitor are not under common ownership or otherwise related entities.

 Information was obtained from third party sources, which we believe to be reliable but not guaranteed for accuracy or completeness.
 The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.